Last Modified: Fri, December 16, 2011

 In some cases, the ladder itself offers an alternative if it isn't grounded to the chassis or the body.
 An auto coupler mounted near the base, and well grounded to the frame, will allow at least 40 through 10 meters in most cases.
 There are a few caveats to think about, however.

 The RF output voltage from an auto coupler can be very high (>10 kv) even at low power levels (≈100 watts).
 Obviously, the ladder must be well insulated, and the attaching bolts have to be well isolated too.
 The ground side lead of the coupler must be kept short!
 Inches, not feet.
 This requires that the auto-coupler to be mounted under the RV.
-SGC makes several weatherproof models which are applicable.
+SGC make several weatherproof models which are applicable, but have been out of production for several years.

 If you do go the auto coupler route, stationary operation means you can extend a long wire as far as you have room for.
 A 100 foot one works rather well.
 Remember, the far end will have very high RF voltages, so the end insulator has to be robust.